SaltyFish123/SaltyFish123.github.io/_posts/2022-06-24-c++_constexpr.md

 constexpr Point p2(28.8, 5.3);  // also fine
 ```

-In C++11, two restrictions prevent Point’s member functions setX and setY from being declared constexpr.
+In C++11, two restrictions prevent Point's member functions setX and setY from being declared constexpr.
 First, they modify the object they operate on, and in C++11, constexpr member functions are implicitly const.
-Second, they have void return types, and void isn’t a literal type in C++11.
-Both these restrictions are lifted in C++14, so in C++14, even Point’s setters can be constexpr:
+Second, they have void return types, and void isn't a literal type in C++11.
+Both these restrictions are lifted in C++14, so in C++14, even Point's setters can be constexpr:

 ```cpp
 class Point {